طلبات النشر

 Authors must assure the visibility of each figure and the use of distinct colors.
 For placement and format of the figures see section of “Guidelines for Headings, Styles, Tables and Figures”.

 Authors must give detailed information regarding the statistical analysis, the software used, the statistical test applied to generate results must all be mentioned.
 The error bars must be mentioned for each figure.
-The relevant significant and non- significant values must be added.
+The relevant significant and non- significant P values must be added.
 Provide F- values for ANOVAs and T-values for t-tests and degrees of freedom must be given in both cases.
 Further, formatting of the tables see section of “Guidelines for Headings, Styles, Tables and Figures”.

 3.4.
 Supplementary Information